Bug report #1262

 attached is a 16x extract from a screen shot of examples - the blue square symbol is a POINT, the magenta square is a MULTIPOINT, three dark magenta lines start at the location the two point types are located at.
 I painted a black pixel at that location for reference.
 Also shown is an Identify highlight for the point/multipoint (both get the highlight as shown) centered at the location as expected.

-#1 Updated by Tim Sutton over 12 years ago
+#1 Updated by Tim Sutton about 13 years ago

 Could you provide a small dataset I can use to replicate?
 I am interested to see if this patch will fix the point / multipoint alignment issues: